serverlessworkflow/specification/specification.md

 **(4) Event State Completes  Execution**:

-When our event state finishes its execution, the states "stateDataFilter" "output" filter expression is executed to filter the state data to create the final state data output.
+When our event state finishes its execution, the states "dataFilter" "output" filter expression is executed to filter the state data to create the final state data output.

 Because our event state is also an end state, its data output becomes the final [workflow data output](#Workflow-data-output).
 Namely: